 Do you know American Apparel?
 They are making clothes and have departments round the world.
 I´ve seen one in Düsseldorf and the clothes they have seem to be of a good quality.
 I´ve been to their website and nearly fell off my chair: their photoshootings with young girls and boys are bit too pornographic for my gusto.
 We all know erotic advertisements of H&M or so, but the teens of American Apparel are too young and their positions are a bit too „concrete“.
+Of course, I saw more at SwallowSalon, but still it seems to be too much.
 What do you think?
 Is it acceptable?
 Am I too conservative?
 I simply can´t get the message here: buy our clothes and people will think you are a bitch?

 There is a german politician called „Oskar Lafontaine„, and he has just founded a new party called WASG.
 WASG is situated „left“ of the SPD which is the Social democratic Party of germany.
 His intention is to support the normal men, especially the working class, and that is why experts expect up to 10% of the votes for the WASG with the upcoming new elections.
 Oskar has been writing a column for the german BILD magazine, and got 5000 € for it per month.
 Since he founded the new party he isn´t writing for BILD anymore but still get´s the money – this is a scandal in my opinion.
 What arsehole do you have to be to write on your flag „I will support poor people“ and get money for nothing?!
 Sorry, I can´t understand and can´t support such dirty behavior.
 Shame on you, Oskar!